House Dems gear up for Tuesday vote to nullify Trump's emergency declaration

 “What was happening for the first two years of his presidency, when his party literally had the keys to the castle?”
 Rose said.
 “No declaration of a state of emergency.
 But now it happens.
 And I believe the reason is because this is politics.
 It's politics at play.
 It's an opening salvo to Trump/Pence 2020, and that's what's wrong here.”

-In declaring the emergency, Trump is expected to have access to $8 billion for the wall, including $3.6 billion in military construction from the Defense Department.
+In declaring the emergency, Trump is expected to have access to $8 billion for the wall, including $3.6 billion in military construction from the Department of Defense.

 The House Appropriations subcommittee that oversees military construction, chaired by Rep. Debbie Wasserman Schultz, D-Fla., is scheduled to hold a hearing Wednesday on Capitol Hill with top officials from the Army, Navy and Air Force to discuss how the national emergency will affect military construction and readiness.